Frequently Asked Questions on setting up an RTO

-If you would like more specific detail go to Home page and add your Name and email to be sent a short video.
-The video takes you through a simple example.
+If you would like more specific detail click here add your Name and email so that a short video can be forwarded to you.
+The video takes you through a simple example of likely expenses.

 How hard is it to set up an RTO?

 - It isn’t as hard as you think.
 It takes diligent and concentrated attention to detail, some expert guidance and the determination to succeed!

 - Setting up an RTO can be a tricky process; But here are the essential concepts and information that need to be understood.

 - Assistance can help considerably to make the process easier and to help you with ways to understand the Standards for Initial Registration

 What are the costs for setting up and starting an RTO?

 The costs involved in becoming a RTO range from registration fees to infrastructure costs and the purchase of training materials, student management system, equipment to support your students and relevant assessment resources.

 Any organisation applying to become an RTO must pay an application fee to the relevant registration body.

 The initial application fee starts from $8,800 which includes the cost of the initial appraisal and compliance audit.
 This depends on number of sites, number of qualifications and/or units you are putting on scope and how you will apply.
 Please check your accrediting body for the most current details.